Memphis Landmarks Commission

 8:00 am - 4:30 pm

-If a property owner within either a historic preservation zone or a historic conservation zone seeks a building permit for exterior work, the owner must receive a Certificate of Appropriateness (COA) from MLC.
+If a property owner within a historic district seeks a building permit for exterior work, the owner must receive a Certificate of Appropriateness (COA) from MLC.
 To obtain the COA, the property owner must submit a COA Application Form, a COA Application Certification Form, site plans, measured drawings of elevations, and floor plans to MLC by the appropriate application deadline.

 For a fee schedule for COA applications to the Memphis Landmarks Commission Click Here